Pumpkin (Nan Gua)

 Botanical Name: Cucurbita (Pumpkin), Cucurbita pepo L. (Pumpkin Seeds)

-Western Name: Pumpkin and Pumpkin Seeds
+Western Name: Pumpkin, Pumpkin Seeds

 Also Known As: Squash, Pepitas

 Organs/Systems: Digestive, Reproductive, Intestines, Respiratory

 Key Actions: Antioxidant, Anti-inflammatory, Nutritive, Immune Enhancing, Vermifuge, Anthelmintic (expels intestinal worms), Taeniacide (kills tapeworms), Hypertensive, Hypoglycemic, Diuretic, Laxative